 Boardriders Group EMEA business is organised into over 30 different corporate entities in 18 countries, including the United Kingdom.
-The Boardriders Group UK subsidiary of NA PALI SAS is LANAI Ltd., which is located in London and operates our commercial activity in the UK, including e-commerce (NA PALI SAS and LANAI Ltd are collectively referred to as “Boardriders UK”).
+The Boardriders Group UK subsidiary of NA PALI SAS is LANAI Ltd., which is located in London and operates our commercial wholesale activity in the UK (NA PALI SAS and LANAI Ltd are together hereafter referred to as “Boardriders UK”).

 Our supply chains

 The Boardriders Group works with over 80 manufacturers in Asia, Europe and the Middle East, who supply our warehouses in the Americas, EMEA and APAC regions with surf wear and other board-sport related products for sale throughout over 90 countries.

 We are conscious that imported products or services sourced from outside the UK or Europe are potentially more at risk of slavery or human trafficking issues.
 If products have to be sourced from such locations, we will look favourably on suppliers who can demonstrate a commitment to human rights and fair working conditions.

 Our policies on slavery and human trafficking